strenkel/jshero/README.md

-# jshero
+# JS Hero

-JS Hero: JavaScript-Tutorial mit Übungen/Koans
+JS Hero: JavaScript tutorial with exersices/koans.

 Website: <https://www.jshero.net><br>
 Playstore: <https://play.google.com/store/apps/details?id=net.jshero>

-Statische Websites: laufen lokal (nur eingeschränkt) oder in jedem Webserver.
+Static websites: run locally (limited) or on any web server (recommended).
-Lokal nur in Browsern, die auch lokal local storage unterstuetzen (Firefix, nicht Chrome, ...).
+Locally only in browsers that support locally local storage (Firefix, not Chrome, ...).
-Die Playstore-App ist ein CORDOVA-Build (<https://cordova.apache.org>) der Website.
+The Playstore app is a CORDOVA build (<https://cordova.apache.org>) of the website.

-## Verzeichnisstruktur
+## Folder

-www: das gebaute Projekt
-src: Sourcen, um das Projekt zu bauen
+www: the built project
+src: Sources to build the project
-build: Build-Skripte
+build: Build scripts
 test: Unit tests

-## Deployen
+## Deploy

-Den Inhalt des Verzeichnisses www in einem Webserver hinterlegen.
+Copy the content of the folder `www` in a web server (e.g. apache).

-## Lokal starten
+## Local use

-www/index.html im Browser öffnen.
-Funktioniert nur eingeschränkt.
+Open `www/index.html` in a browser.
+Works limited.

-## Bauen
+## Build

-Voraussetzung: node
+Requirement: node
-Nach Änderungen an den Koans muss JS Hero mit npm neu gebaut werden.
-Die Datei package.json definiert die dazu nötigen Schritte und Module.

-Mit `npm install` die Module einmalig installieren.
+After changes JS Hero has to be rebuilt with npm.
+`package.json` together with `build.js` and `build.sh` defines the necessary steps and modules.

+Use `npm install` to install the modules once.
-Mit `npm run build` das Projekt bauen.
+Use `npm run build` to (re)build the project.
-Diesen Befehl immer dann aufrufen, wenn etwas geändert wurde (Details siehe package.json) Erst dann werden die Änderungen im Browser sichtbar.

-`npm run build` ist (leider) vom Betriebssystem abhänigig.
-Es läuft nur unter Linux (ggf. iOS).
-Lässt sich aber leicht für Windows anpassen.

-## Ein neues Koan hinzufügen

-1. Kopiere ein vorhandens Koan und passe es an allen Stellen sinnvoll an (was genau sinnvoll ist, wird noch beschrieben).

-2. Füge die id des neuen Koans in die Datei zzz-order.js an der richtigen Stelle ein.
+`npm run build` depends (unfortunately) on the operating system.
+It only runs with a Linux shell.
+Use `Git Bash` or `WSL` on windows systems.

+## Add a new koan

+1. Copy an existing koan and modify it.
+2. Insert the id of the new koan in the file order-de.js or order-en.js at the desired position.
-3. `npm run build`
+3. Execute `npm run build` in a linux shell.

-4. Browser aktualisieren
+4. Refresh your browser